Adel Souto: Writing

 Souto began writing for his own fanzine in 1987, with his first being Evolution (one issue, dedicated to the punk and hardcore music scene, complete with band interviews), and later the more occult-oriented work, To the Left (1988 – 1990, four issues).
 In 1990, he began publishing the fanzine-turned-magazine Feast of Hate and Fear, which became the FHF website in 2001.

 Since 1992, Adel has written for several magazines, including Maximumrockandroll, and Psychology Today.
 He has also been published in the first volume of the Antibothis anthologies.
 He has published We Shall Not Celebrate the Death of the White God (a translation of a work by Chilean poet Miguel Serrano) and a collection of Feast of Hate and Fear articles titled Some Words.

 In 2014, he released a limited-edition art book on a 30-day vow of silence, titled The Least Silent of Men, and, in 2015, released a chapbook of his "throwaway poems", titled Throne Out.

+In 2021, Souto released a collection of articles touring New York City odd spots and morbid sites, titled This Hidden City.
+The book collected 63 entries, covering all five boroughs, mentioning over 200 landmarks, complete with photos, and maps.
+Two years later, he released a compendium based on his Know-It-All blog, covering over 300 bizarre true stories in the fields of art, music, literature, hoaxes, religion, and lifestyles.
+The book's cover was designed by drummer Chuck Loose.